Al Green: Marriages and children

 On June 15, 1977, Green married his first wife Shirley Green (née Kyles) in Memphis.
 Originally from Chicago, she was one of his backing vocalists and an employee at his church.
 Together they have three daughters.
 Shirley first filed for divorce in 1978 on the ground of cruelty and irreconcilable differences.
 She filed again in 1981, charging that Green had subjected her to domestic violence throughout their marriage.
 Green accused her of cruel and inhuman treatment in a countercomplaint.
 In a sworn deposition in 1982 as part of her divorce filing, Shirley testified that in 1978 while she was five months pregnant, Green beat her with a boot for refusing to have sex.
 She claimed that the assault resulted in head wounds, one of which required stitches.
 After the incident she filed for divorce, but they reconciled.
 According to Shirley, they separated several times when the beatings became "too frequent and too severe".
 Initially, Green denied beating his wife, but under oath in 1982 he admitted to striking her.
 Their divorce was finalized in February 1983.
 Green agreed to pay her $432,800 in alimony and child support.
 In 1995, the story of Nicole Brown Simpson inspired Shirley to go public with the abuse she endured in order to help other victims.

-Green has seven children: three sons, Chris Burse Sr., Al Green Jr., and Trevor, plus four daughters, Alva Lei, Rubi Renee, Kora Kishe (with Shirley Green), and Kala.
+Green has seven children: sons Chris Burse Sr., Al Green Jr., and Trevor and daughters Alva Lei Green, Rubi Renee Green, Kora Kishé Green, and Kala.
+Alva, Rubi, and Kora were born to Green and his ex-wife Shirley.

 Green was reportedly remarried by the 1990s.

 Assault charges

 Green's former secretary, Linda Wills, filed a $25,000 civil suit against him in 1974.
-Wills charged that Green beat her and shoved her through a glass door in his Memphis office after a dispute about how much back pay she was entitled to for her duties.
-The civil suit was dropped because of "conflicting testimony", but in 1975 they settled a $100,000 lawsuit for assault and battery charges.
+Wills alleged that Green beat her and shoved her through a glass door in his Memphis office after a dispute about how much back pay she was entitled to for her duties.
+The civil suit was dropped because of "conflicting testimony", but in 1975, they settled a $100,000 lawsuit for assault and battery charges.

 In 1977, Green and his former organ player Larry Robinson were arrested for assault on Memorial Day in Irving, Texas.
 According to Robinson, Green and his bodyguards jumped him when he confronted Green about owed money from previous gigs.
 They both posted bond on a misdemeanor charge.

-In 1978, Green was charged with assault and battery for allegedly beating Lovie Smith unconscious with a tree limb.
-The charges were dismissed after Smith, who had moved, did not receive a subpoena and therefore missed the court date.
+In 1978, Green was charged with assault and battery for allegedly beating a woman unconscious with a tree limb.
+The charges were dismissed after the woman, who had moved, did not receive a subpoena and therefore missed the court date.